2023 Best Value Liberal Arts General Studies Bachelor's Degree Schools in the New England Region

 Goddard College undergraduate students pay an average of $19,147 in tuition and fees each year.
 After completing their Bachelor's Degree, liberal arts graduates from Goddard College carry an average student debtload of $30,634.

-With a ranking of #9, Bentley University did quite well on this year’s best value schools for liberal arts general studies students working on their bachelor’s degree.
-Bentley is a moderately-sized private not-for-profit school located in the small city of Waltham.
+Bentley University did quite well in this year’s ranking of the best places for liberal arts general studies students to get a bachelor’s degree.
+It came in at #9 on the list.
+Bentley is a moderately-sized private not-for-profit school located in the city of Waltham.

 Bentley undergraduate students pay an average of $54,910 in tuition and fees each year.

-Bentley excels when it comes to quality.
-It’s ranked in the top 15% of all schools on our Best Liberal Arts General Studies Bachelor’s Degree Schools in the New England Region list.
+As a testament to the quality of education it offers, Bentley also is in the top 15% of our Best Liberal Arts General Studies Bachelor’s Degree Schools in the New England Region ranking.

 Read full report on Liberal Arts General Studies at Bentley University

-Husson University ranked #10 on this year’s Best Value Liberal Arts General Studies Bachelor’s Degree Schools in the New England Region list.
-Husson is a small private not-for-profit school located in the city of Bangor.
+Husson University landed the #10 spot in the 2023 rankings for the best value bachelor’s degree liberal arts general studies programs.
+Husson is a small private not-for-profit school located in the small city of Bangor.

-The average tuition and fees for an out-of-state undergraduate student at Husson are $19,790 a year.
+Out-of-state tuition fees for undergraduate students at Husson are $19,790 per year.

 Full Liberal Arts General Studies at Husson University Report

-Explore the best liberal arts general studies colleges for a specific state in the New England region.
+Explore the best liberal arts general studies schools for a specific state in the New England region.

 More Liberal Arts General Studies Rankings in the New England Region